malhajar17/blueprints/experiments/rag-application/README.md

 ## Start the FCS endpoints

-Create the FCS secret that contains your HF token in order to acces the inference models:
+Create the FCS secret that contains your HF token in order to access the inference models:

 ```bash
 # Enter your HF token value when prompted